 Excellence In Management

 CPM also assists with Public Information Officer outreach efforts to engage community stakeholders affected by the project.
-We also provide project information, updates and events to local communities.
+We provide project information, updates and events to local communities.

-CPM was brought in as FKJV’s Small Business expert for the project’s UDBE/SBE program to work on the state’s largest, and only, P3-funded transportation project.
+CPM was brought in as FKJV’s Small Business expert for the project’s UDBE/SB program to work on the state’s largest, and only, P3-funded transportation project.
 CPM created and managed a successful Small Business and minority compliance program that engaged Small Contractors and successfully complied with contractual requirements.

 The 40-acre landscape effort consists of team building and design management between several agencies, FKJV and the Presidio Trust.
 CPM implements organizational tools that allow for increased information flow and progress tracking.